-Brendan Foley is an award-winning writer of TV Drama, Feature Films and Books.
-He has also produced and directed features.
+Brendan Foley is an award-winning writer of TV drama, movies and books.

-Brendan has also developed Inspector French, a new classic 1920s Golden Age TV detective series with Free@Last TV, the producers of Emmy nominated hit series Agatha Raisin.
-Inspector French was developed with support from BBC and Northern Ireland Screen based on the rights to 20 bestsellers from the golden age of detective novels by Agatha Christie’s favourite crime author, FW Crofts;
+Brendan has also developed Inspector French, a new classic 1920s Golden Age TV detective series with Free@Last TV.
+Created with support from the BBC and Northern Ireland Screen, the planned series is based on the TV rights to 22 bestsellers from the golden age of detective novels, by Agatha Christie’s favourite fellow crime author FW Crofts.

-During the 2000s, Brendan’s feature films as writer, producer and director include multi-festival winning action drama Johnny Was (Sony), thriller The Riddle (Image Entertainment / Mail on Sunday) with 2.6 million DVDs, and TV movie Legend of the Bog (Lionsgate).
-They starred Sir Derek Jacobi, Vinnie Jones, Vanessa Redgrave, Roger Daltrey and others.
+During the 2000s, Brendan’s feature films as writer, producer and director include multi-festival winning action drama Johnny Was (Sony), thriller The Riddle (Image Entertainment / Mail on Sunday, 2.6 million DVDs), and TV movie Legend of the Bog (Lionsgate).
+They variously starred Sir Derek Jacobi, Vinnie Jones, Vanessa Redgrave, and Roger Daltrey.

-In BOOKS, Brendan wrote the POW Great Escape bestseller Under The Wire (Random House) which reached Number one on Amazon UK’s War and Biography charts and top ten of all UK books.
-His latest book is Archerfield (Caledonian Heritable), an epic spanning 16,000 years in one square mile of Scotland.
+In Books, Brendan wrote the POW Great Escape bestseller Under The Wire (Random House) which reached Number one on Amazon UK’s War and Biography charts and top ten of all UK books.
+His latest book is Archerfield (Caledonian Heritable), a private commission epic spanning 16,000 years in one square mile of Scotland.
 While still a student, he wrote his first book, Ghostwalk of York, that became a local bestseller.